Find Grad Schools

 78% Women

 Middle Tennessee State University is the 7th most popular school in the nation for students seeking a master's degree in liberal arts / sciences & humanities.
 Roughly 22,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,536 per year, while in-state graduate students, on average, pay $9,648 per year.
+The average in-state tuition for full-time undergraduates is $7,344 per year, while in-state graduate students, on average, pay $9,396 per year.
 During the most recent year for which we have data, 50 people received their master's degree in liberal arts / sciences & humanities from Middle Tennessee State University.
-Around 21% of these students were from an underrepresented racial-ethnic group, and 78% were women.
-Middle Tennessee State University liberal arts / sciences & humanities graduates who receive their master's degree go on to jobs earning a median salary of $51,346.
+Of these students, 78% were women and 22% were members of underrepresented racial-ethnic groups.

 #8